 - a.
 Coordinate with MoDOT, IDOT, Bootheel Regional Planning Commission, and other agencies in obtaining data for the SEMPO MPA. - b.
 Conduct studies to obtain needed information not currently available. - c.
 Compile data and maintain databases for various data types such as demographics, socioeconomics, land uses, traffic counts, traffic accidents, and crashes for the SEMPO MPA. - d.
 Maintain an inventory of multi-modal transportation facilities and services within the SEMPO MPA for transit, rail, river, aviation, freight, and other transportation modes. - e.
 Prepare maps for analysis, presentations, and work products. - f.
 Serve as a data and information resource for SEMPO members, outside jurisdictions and agencies, and the public.

-- a.
-Maintained GIS interactive map for SEMPO MPA - b.
-Compiled data for SEMPO MPA
+- Maintained GIS interactive map for SEMPO MPA - b.
+Compiled data for SEMPO MPA a.
+Databases and maps containing demographic, socioeconomic, land use, traffic, and other data for SEMPO MPA (ongoing)

-- a.
-Databases and maps containing demographic, socioeconomic, land use, traffic, and other data for SEMPO MPA (ongoing) - 2.1.6 Budget (for contracted work): Total Cost \$ 5,000
+Total Cost \$5,000